FilippoChinniPOLITO/FilippoChinniPOLITO/README.md

 I obtained my Bachelor's of Science Degree in **Computer Science and Technologies for Software Production** in July 2024 at University of Bari "Aldo Moro". 📜

-Now I moved to Turin where I am now attending the Master of Science Degree program in **Computer Engineering**. 🏔️
+I now moved to Turin where I am attending the Master of Science Degree program in **Computer Engineering**. 🏔️